 And, as you can probably imagine, I’ve noticed that projects related to easing congestion and improving traffic flow are hot buttons for area residents and other community members.
 After all, when it comes to finding ways to get places more quickly, more safely and with fewer headaches, everyone has an opinion.
 So, it’s our job to make sure we consistently and effectively communicate the what/where/when and why behind every project, so everyone knows A) what the project components are and B) what they can expect during every phase.

 Taking a cue from our friends across the pond, some of our more recent projects have involved a slightly different way of keeping traffic flowing—the roundabout.
-Common in Europe and famously featured in “National Lampoon’s European Vacation” a roundabout is a circular intersection that allows traffic to flow almost continuously around a central island in one direction.
+Common in Europe and famously featured in dating sites free for mena roundabout is a circular intersection that allows traffic to flow almost continuously around a central island in one direction.